get-focus/focus-help-center/README.md

 for navigation between apps (Back Office -> App and Extension -> Back Office).
 The server must publish a service that gives the URLs to the client, which is the `configService` method of the `index.js` file.

+### Database

+You have to build the database by calling `db/init.js` either directly or requiring it into your own script if you want to specify another path for the database with `setConfig`.

 ### Login

 The Help Center only manages one login information: a `connected` boolean that represents the right of a user to access the edition module.
 It